We hear you.

 And that’s it.
 We heard you wanted heatmaps, and while we took a small detour on the way to offering them, Engagement Heatmaps are now a part of FullStory.

 To access your colorful new heatmaps—or our classic Click Maps—click into Page Insights from within any session replay in FullStory.
 The replay will pause so you can get a high-level view of how your entire segment is engaging with the screen in question.
+You can also create a heatmap directly from the Heatmaps library section in the FullStory left menu.
+From there, simply search for a specific URL or a page that's defined in FullStory to see how users are interacting with elements on that page.

 Use FullStory’s heatmaps on your homepage, your products page, your purchase form, or your new feature UI.
 Once you break a sweat with our heatmaps, let us know what you think!